 My mother visited me last night.
 Well, maybe not physically, but she was definitely here, because I went back to being a 9-year-old tasting her homemade cannoli at Christmas time in our flour covered kitchen.

-But this time it was me making the cannoli.
-I am a very novice cannoli maker and was spurred into a cannoli frenzy because I promised my friend Debra I’d bring them to a dinner tonight.
-I’d only made cannoli shells one time before and they were kinda meh.
+I am a very novice cannoli maker and was spurred into a cannoli frenzy because I promised my friend Debra I’d bring them to an Italian dinner.
+I’d only made cannoli shells one time before and didn’t quite have the hang of it.
 That was four years ago, but I tried again last night.

 I’m certain mom was beaming because it tasted just like hers.
 I ran upstairs and made my son try it and he thought it was pretty awesome too.
 So, once again, through food, I was teleported to 1965 and very happy to be in my mom’s New Brighton kitchen with powdered sugar all over me.

 If you’d like to be teleported to 1965, below is her recipe.
 Mom loved making them with half chocolate filling and half vanilla because her favorites were from a store called Caputo’s, or possibly Cabuto’s (with Mom’s accent you could never be sure).
 I think she said it was in Pittsburgh, but I can’t find any store with that name now.
 However, I was able to find a recipe for cannoli filling from a website called CaputoBrothersCreamery.com.

 They make their own shells, which is why they’re not giving the recipe.
 I like Mom’s shell recipe because they’re a little lighter than the ones you find in stores or online, and they have a touch of wine in them, which gives them a wonderful flavor.

 3/4 to 1 tsp. salt (this was one I wasn’t sure of.
 She’d written 1 tablespoon, but I think she messed up the writing so I erred on the side of caution)